MichaelMammoliti/viewport/README.md

 A customizable viewport manager

 # Initiate
+in `app/viewport-manage.js`
 ```
-// in viewport.js
-// Initilize the viewport.
+// Import the module.
-import ViewportManager from 'some/dir/viewport-manager';
+import ViewportManager from 'viewport-manager';

 // declare sizes
 const breakpoints = {